sweigmann/danalyze/README.md

 # danalyze

-danalyze - recursive differential analysis on files
+**danalyze - recursive differential analysis on files**

-Given two directories, `danalyze` recursively analyzes all files within them and computes sizes, sha256 and ssdeep hashes.
+Given two directories, `danalyze` recursively analyzes all files (and only real files) within them and computes sizes, `sha256` and `ssdeep` hashes.
 The CSV formatted results are dumped to the console.

+Since `ssdeep` is about ten times slower than `sha256`, you may need some patience when scanning larger directory trees.

+All runtime messages are written to `stderr`, while program output, the hashes, are written to `stdout` or to a file if specified.

 ## installation: